ZhuZixuan0809/ZhuZixuan0809.github.io/_pages/application.md

 {% include base_path %}

-*This is for the record of my master's application for 2025 fall.*
+*This serves as a record of my application for the fall 2025 master’s program.*

 *You can contact through email or Wechat for experience and document sharing.*